Bacon Curing – a historical review.

 The Curing Process

-Discovering the mechanics behind meat curing was a slow process that took hundreds of years.
-The object was the preservation of meat for future consumption.
+Discovering the mechanics behind meat curing was a slow process that took hundreds of years. (for some of the people behind the most important discoveries, see Fathers of Meat Curing) The object was the preservation of meat for future consumption.
 Bacon and other cured products, properly prepared, have, however, always been a delicacy as it remains to this day.
 Today, taste and a visual appeal probably dominates, but ask any outdoor’s person and they will tell you that preservation for future consumption is still a huge factor in the immense popularity of cured meats.

 A survey of farm curing methods conducted in 1951 by the US Department of Agriculture among farmers in the US revealed the following brining methods used: Dry cure – no pumping, brine cure – no pumping, brine cure – pumped and dry cure – pumped.
 (Dunker and Hankins; 1951: 4)